IgniteUI/igniteui-docfx/en/components/grids_templates/keyboard_navigation.md

 ### Body navigation

- When you focus the body of the grid and press one of the following key combinations, the described behavior is performed.
+When the @@igxName body is focused and press one of the following key combinations, the described behavior is performed.

 #### Key Combination